Peculiar motion of the solar system derived from a dipole anisotropy in the redshift distribution of distant quasars: INTRODUCTION

-The peculiar velocity of the solar system relative to the frame of reference provided by the Cosmic Microwave Background Radiation (CMBR) was determined by COBE and WMAP satellites [\onlinecite{1,2}] to be 369 km s$^{-1}$ in the direction RA$=168^{\circ}$, Dec$=-7^{\circ}$.
-Though an early work using number counts of radio sources [\onlinecite{3}] from the NRAO VLA Sky Survey (NVSS) dataset [\onlinecite{5}] comprising 1.8 million sources, had found the velocity to be consistent (within errors) with that from the CMBR, but a later study [\onlinecite{4}] using both number counts and the sky brightness arising from discrete radio sources in the same sample found the solar motion to be $1600\pm400$ km/s, about 4 times larger than the CMBR value, though the direction (RA$=157^{\circ} \pm 9^{\circ}$, Dec$=-3^{\circ} \pm 8^{\circ}$) turned out to be in agreement with the CMBR value.
-Subsequently two independent groups [\onlinecite{6,7}], used the same NVSS sample, with one of them additionally using the Westerbork Northern Sky Survey (WENSS) [\onlinecite{10}], to critically reexamine the two conflicting results and they both found speeds $\sim4$ times higher than the CMBR value, corroborating the claims of [\onlinecite{4}].
+The peculiar velocity of the solar system relative to the frame of reference provided by the Cosmic Microwave Background Radiation (CMBR) was determined by COBE, WMAP and Planck satellites (Lineweaver et al. 1996; Hinshaw et al. 2009; Akrami et al. 2018) to be 370 km s$^{-1}$ in the direction RA$=168^{\circ}$, Dec$=-7^{\circ}$.
+However, from the sky brightness and number counts arising from discrete radio sources in the NRAO VLA Sky Survey (NVSS) dataset (Condon et al. 1998) comprising 1.8 million sources at 1400 MHz, Singal (2011) found the solar motion to be $1600\pm400$ km s$^{-1}$, about 4 times larger than the CMBR value, though the direction (RA$=157^{\circ} \pm 9^{\circ}$, Dec$=-3^{\circ} \pm 8^{\circ}$) turned out within errors to be in agreement with the CMBR value.
+Subsequently many independent groups (Gibelyou \& Huterer 2012; Rubart \& Schwarz 2013; Tiwari et al. 2014; Colin et al. 2017; Bengaly, Maartens \& Santos 2018) have critically re-examined the two conflicting results and they also have found speeds $\sim 3-5$ times higher than the CMBR value, corroborating the claims of Singal (2011).
 This large difference in the CMBR and NVSS speeds is rather puzzling, more so as the direction of the motion turns out to be approximately the same in both cases.
-Recently there have even been speculations whether the observed excess radio dipole could be an impact of some structure [\onlinecite{9}] in radio source distribution, though at much larger scale than the local super clusters of optical galaxies.
-An understanding of the observed difference in speed values is crucial as it relates to the cosmological principle.
-Therefore it is important if some independent confirmation of the previous results could be made.
+More recently, a similar investigation of angular distributions of number counts and the sky brightness of the TIFR GMRT Sky Survey (TGSS) - First Alternative Data Release (ADR1) dataset, comprising 0.62 million sources at 150 MHz (Intema et al 2017), have yielded the value of the peculiar velocity of the solar system to be an order of magnitude higher than the CMBR value (Bengaly et al. 2018; Singal 2019), though the direction again is coincident with that of the CMBR dipole.
+Due to incongruous magnitudes of these dipoles, it is important if an independent confirmation of these results could be made.